MysticXtheUnknown/GridKingdom/Readme/README.txt

+WELCOME TO: GRID KINGDOM !!
+Where efficiency is beauty.

 To run the game, run gk_bat.bat

 its a batch file that runs the provided slang.exe using the game's lua code.

-You can change your terminal size by right clicking the window > click properties > layout tab.
+You can change your terminal size by right clicking the window > click properties > layout tab. then restart the app.

 You can use the mouse to build buildings.
 To enable, run the game.
 Right click the terminal.
 Click properties, and DISABLE QuickEdit mode (checkbox).
-Clicking on the map in-game should bring up the build menu.
+Clicking on the map in-game should bring up the build menu.  right clicking should bring up entity information, including in-menu.

 Current Version:
-0.0.1
+0.0.1.1.
 Features:
 Build 10 different buildings
 basic economy is set up
+use roads to connect your marketplaces and stockpiles to the trade hub. buildings with red background are not producing.
+Houses need a nearby market.
+Industries need a nearby stockpile. if the stockpile is far away from the industry, that can lower production.

 Moddable.